nancyc0337/sep10-freedom-project/blog/entry05.md

 Tinkering means to play around/mess around with the code, see what happens if I changed that part of the code.
 Tinkering is part of debugging.
 I tinkered in my IDE(cs50.dev).

 ## Summary
-In conclusion, I'm ready to use all my knowledge (HTML, CSS, Bootstrap, Bootstrap-Template, Wireframe, Aframe, etc) to make my Freedom Project website for my next step.
+In conclusion, I'm ready to use all my knowledge (HTML, CSS, Bootstrap, Bootstrap Template, Wireframe, Aframe, etc) to make my Freedom Project website for my next step.

 My Content: (https://github.com/nancyc0337/sep10-freedom-project/blob/main/prep/content.md)